solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 This proposal introduces a new “transaction receipt” data structure, which contains a subset of the information available via RPC.
-The derivation and serialization functions for receipts are defined to be deterministic to prevent malleability.
+The derivation and serialization functions for transaction receipts are defined to be deterministic to prevent malleability.

-To succinctly detect receipt mismatches, this proposal further introduces a commitment scheme based on a binary hash tree that is constructed once per slot.
+To succinctly detect transaction receipt mismatches, this proposal further introduces a commitment scheme based on a binary hash tree that is constructed once per slot.

 ### Design Goals